-The survey covers private households on the main island of Singapore.
+3 The survey covers private households in Singapore.
 It excludes workers living in construction worksites, dormitories and workers' quarters at the workplace and persons commuting from abroad to work in Singapore.
 Estimates of the total labour force are derived by combining data on residents obtained from the survey with foreign workforce data compiled from administrative records.